laundry-design/food-scanner/README.md

 - Take a photo or choose an image from the gallery to analyze the food.
 - Get nutritional information including calories, protein, fat, carbohydrates, and name of the food.
 - Use your own Gemini api key.
+- Change the AI model in app during runtime

 ## Installation